show-karma/discourse-plugin/README.md

 # **Karma Score** Discourse Plugin

-**Plugin Summary**
+## Plugin Summary

 Karma discourse plugin can be used by DAOs on their forum to display forum user's governance stats.

+## Installation

  This plugin can be installed on both self-hosted instances and managed hosting.
 We have experience working with managed hosting providers to install our plugin.
 If you need help with installation, contact us at info@showkarma.xyz

 __Step 1__: To install the plugin, you can follow the [Install Plugins in Discourse](https://meta.discourse.org/t/install-plugins-in-discourse/19157) official instructions.